Idhu Kadhal Varum Paruvam: Soundtrack

-Critical reception
+Release and reception

-Malini Mannath from Chennai Online wrote that "The message if any, is wasted again, as his target-audience (?) would be nowhere in the theatre (A certificate).
-Fortunately!"
-Sify wrote, "Kastoori Raja once again takes his usual route of sex, smut and sleaze with Ithu Kathal Varum Paruvam which looks more like a soft-porn movie.
-This time he is providing the story, screenplay, lyrics, music and direction".
+The film was released on 1 December 2006.
+Malini Mannath from Chennai Online wrote that "The message if any, is wasted again, as [Kasthuri Raja's] target-audience (?) would be nowhere in the theatre".
+Sify wrote, "[Kasthuri Raja] once again takes his usual route of sex, smut and sleaze with Ithu Kathal Varum Paruvam which looks more like a soft-porn movie".